-Make sure to retain all search materials, as they are admissible in court proceedings.
-The search committee chair must collect all evaluation materials, even notes, from committee members.
-The units must store all associated search materials in-line with federal and state legal requirements (i.e., according to the USG retention schedule).
+Make sure to retain formal search materials (interview questions, rubrics, and scoring sheets).
+The units must store these formal search materials in-line with federal and state legal requirements (i.e., according to the USG retention schedule).
+Individual, informal notes are not to be collected and are not included in the retention expectation.